holoviz/panel/doc/tutorials/basic/develop_notebook.md

 - Inspect your components class and instance parameters using `.param`.

 :::{note}
 In this guide we will assume you are working in [Jupyter lab](https://jupyter.org/).
 Panel works in many other notebook environments.
-But non-jupyterlab notebook environments might need special configuration before supporting Panel appropriately.
+But non-JupyterLab notebook environments might need special configuration before supporting Panel appropriately.
 Check out the [Resources](#resources) section below for specific guidance.
 :::

 ## Install the Dependencies